MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 The two datasets can be modelled together based on the common identifier ASIN, which is Amazon's unique identifier.

-The reviews data was created bu Julian McAuley from UCSD to support recommender systems research. http://jmcauley.ucsd.edu/data/amazon/ .

 ### Purpose of the data model

-I aim to model the data to support data analysis in areas such as:
+I aim to model the data to support data analysis for:

 - sentiment analysis of reviews
-- analyse correlation of reviews and sales metrics
+- correlation of reviews and sales metrics
-- highest rated and best selling kindle products.
+- analysing highest rated and best selling kindle products.

 My data analysis model will be a star schmea, to create flexiblity and simplicity for carrying out data analysis.